whatl3y/hide/README.md

 ### Add an account

-#### Parameters
+#### PARAMETERS

 - -n / --name (REQUIRED): The name of the account you're storing.
-It can be any alphanumeric characters.
+It can be any combination of alphanumeric characters.
 - -u / --username (optional): The username for the account.
 - -p / --password (optional): The password for the account.
 - -e / --extra (optional): Any additional information you'd like to provide about the account.